 In this episode, Cindy shares how she’s overcome the challenges of applying Lean innovation in a large organization and how to get reliable insights from customer interviews.

-Cindy takes a Lean approach encouraging teams at Microsoft to practice Lean.
+Cindy takes a Lean approach to encouraging teams at Microsoft to practice Lean.
 “A lot of what I do is customer development for customer development”, she said.
-Her first experiment was to simply “camp out” at Microsoft’s office and Redmund and invite people to come by and chat.
+Her first experiment was to simply “camp out” at Microsoft’s office in Redmund, California and invite people to come by and chat.
 This enabled her to learn what people are trying to accomplish, what they know and don’t know and what’s preventing them from practicing Lean.

-On thing she learned was that employees often need to deal with skepticism from coworkers and managers about the outcomes of customer interviews.
+One of the thing that Cindy learned was that employees often need to deal with skepticism from coworkers and managers about the outcomes of customer interviews.
 This is a challenge that’s more common in large companies than it is in startups.

 “Startups are accustomed to uncertainty.
 It’s not that hard to sell your colleagues in a startup on the fact that ‘we’re going to talk to a bunch of people and we’re not really sure what we’re going to learn.’
 Everyone’s ok with that because the kind of people who join startups are ok with that.
 But in a large company, we’ve allowed ourselves to create this fiction of predictability.
 And it is fiction because competitors come out of nowhere, technology keeps changing — we can’t really predict what’s going to happen next year, but we kind of think we can.
 And so the notion of going on these interviews and saying ‘well, we’re not really sure what we’re going to learn’, that’s very jarring to people.”

 To overcome this hurdle, Cindy encourages product managers to simply get started on a small scale.
 Here’s how she encourages people at her company to do so: